WELCOME TO THE CAUX DEMOCRACY FORUM 2026 - PROGRAMME

 CANDLELIGHT CONVERSATIONS

-Step into the heart of the Caux IDG Forum and immerse yourself in our signature Candlelight Conversations - an inspiring evening experience created just for you to engage in deep, authentic dialogue.
+Meet in the Main Hall to discover our signature Candlelight Conversations - an inspiring evening experience created just for you to engage in deep, authentic dialogue.

 In the softly lit rooms of the Caux Palace, you will find a calm and welcoming space where meaningful exchanges can unfold.